3 Characteristics of a Godly Mother

 She prayed that we would make wise, God-honoring decisions.

 She prayed that God would bring godly spouses into our lives.

 And while she fulfilled her responsibility to teach the scriptures to her children, she did not attempt to control the outcome of our lives.
 She allowed the Holy Spirit to do his own work in drawing our hearts to him, and let our choices be our own.

 When she was tempted to worry and fear over our safety or our futures, she brought those fears to God and left them there.

 So you see, mamas, the characteristics of a Godly mother aren't a standard of perfection.
 You don't have to be perfect to be a good mother.

-If you desire to see your children grow to love and obey the Lord; if you are the real deal, humble, and above all 100% dependent on the Lord to work in your children's hearts rather than trying to do the work yourself, you will see God's blessing.
+If you desire to see your children grow to love and obey the Lord; if you are the real deal, humble, and 100% dependent on the Lord to work in your children's hearts rather than trying to do the work yourself, you are on the right track.